mattiz/github-terraform-oppg2/README.md

 ## Getting started

-Before getting started, make sure the Github repository is set up correctly as described in [Setup Github](#setup-github)
+Before getting started, make sure the Github repository is set up correctly as described in [Setup Github](#setup-github) section.

 Run the following commands from the `terraform/backend` folder to initialize the backend.